Spacetime diagram

 The world line (yellow path) of a photon, which is at location x = 0 at time ct = 0.

 A spacetime diagram is a graphical illustration of locations in space at various times, especially in the special theory of relativity.
-Spacetime diagrams can show the geometry underlying phenomena like time dilation and length contraction without mathematical equations.
+Spacetime diagrams can show the geometry underlying phenomena such as time dilation and length contraction without the need of mathematical equations.

 The history of an object's location through time traces out a line or curve on a spacetime diagram, referred to as the object's world line.
 Each point in a spacetime diagram represents a unique position in space and time and is referred to as an event.

 The most well-known class of spacetime diagrams are known as Minkowski diagrams, developed by Hermann Minkowski in 1908.
 Minkowski diagrams are two-dimensional graphs that depict events as happening in a universe consisting of one space dimension and one time dimension.
 Unlike a regular distance-time graph, the distance is displayed on the horizontal axis and time on the vertical axis.
 Additionally, the time and space units of measurement are chosen in such a way that an object moving at the speed of light is depicted as following a 45° angle to the diagram's axes.